DevOps-and-Cloud-based-Software/assignment-1/README.md

 [https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html](https://www.jetbrains.com/help/pycharm/creating-and-running-your-first-python-project.html)

 # Write OpenAPI Definition
-In this section we will define a web service interface that will support the Create, Read, Update, Delete (CRUD) pattern for manipulating resources using OpenAPI.
+In this section, we will define a web service interface that will support the Create, Read, Update, Delete (CRUD) pattern for manipulating resources using OpenAPI.
 To get a more in-depth understanding of Swagger and OpenAPI you may follow this tutorial
 [https://idratherbewriting.com/learnapidoc/openapi_tutorial.html](https://idratherbewriting.com/learnapidoc/openapi_tutorial.html)